Manage your project

 Each project has a summary page that's useful for sharing information through README files.
 For users who are new to your project, we recommend that you set up your project summary page.
 Use this feature to share established processes and procedures for your project.

-Remove unused services from the user interface
+Remove unused services

 To simplify the web portal user interface, you can disable select services.
 For example, if you use a project only to log bugs, then disable all services except for Boards.

 This example shows that Test Plans is disabled: